Trustworthy AI Inference Systems: An Industry Research View: Privacy Technologies Penetration

-In machine learning, differential privacy is provided by adding noise to during the training process.
-Noise can be added in several ways -- to the data itself, to a classifier built on the data~\cite{CMS11, rubinstein2009learning}, or to a loss function or objective~\cite{CMS11}.
-Currently the most common method for differentially private machine learning is to add noise at each iteration of a stochastic gradient descent process during training~\cite{SCS13, BST14, abadi2016deep}.
+In machine learning, differential privacy is mostly provided by adding noise during the training process.
+Noise can be added in several ways -- to the data itself, to a classifier built on the data~\cite{CMS11,rubinstein2009learning}, or to a loss function or objective~\cite{CMS11}.
+Currently the most common method for differentially private machine learning is to add noise at each iteration of a stochastic gradient descent process during training~\cite{SCS13,BST14,abadi2016deep}.
 This provides good privacy, but the added noise results in a loss of statistical efficiency -- measured by model quality per sample size.
 Model quality can be measured by classification accuracy (for classification models) or test log-likelihood (for generative models), and usually the loss of quality due to privacy is lower when a large amount of training data is present.
-While much progress has been made in the past several years, ensuring high statistical efficiency remains a central research problem in differentially private machine learning.
+While much progress has been made in the past years, ensuring high statistical efficiency remains a central research problem in differentially private machine learning.

-\tsparagraph{Hybrid Solutions} In addition to the protection profile, there are performance considerations that call for hybrid solutions that realize privacy-, security, and ultimately trustworthiness-preserving building blocks.
-A straightforward implementation of such AI tasks with advanced cryptographic techniques only most likely will not result in practical solutions in terms of latency, throughput, and costs for computation power or network traffic in real-world applications.
-For example, there are known lower bounds in traditional computation and security models (e.g., at least two ciphertexts must be transferred for each~AND gate in~Yao's garbled circuits~MPC protocol~\cite{halfgate}).
+\paragraph{Hybrid Solutions} In addition to the protection profile, there are performance considerations that call for hybrid solutions that realize privacy-, security-, and ultimately trustworthiness-preserving building blocks.
+A straightforward implementation of such AI tasks with one advanced cryptographic technique only will most likely not result in practical solutions in terms of latency, throughput, and costs for computation power or network traffic in real-world applications.
+For example, in state-of-the art instantiations of Yao's garbled circuits~MPC protocol~\cite{rosulek2021three},~197 bits of data must be sent for each \emph{binary}~AND gate which is expensive for large multiplication circuits.

 Hence, alternative hybrid approaches may be required to make privacy preserving~MLaaS practically viable.
-Examples are the development of more efficient sub-protocols for specific tasks (e.g., matrix multiplication), data and network pre-processing, combinations of~MPC protocols with~HE or~TEEs, optimized mixing of different~MPC protocols, and targeting more realistic and practical security models and security levels.
+Examples are the development of more efficient sub-protocols for specific tasks~(e.g., matrix multiplication), data and network pre-processing, combinations of~MPC protocols with~HE or~TEEs, optimized mixing of different~MPC protocols, and targeting more realistic and practical security models and security levels.